MichaelELeonard/Python-Challenge/README.md

 ### RESULTS
 The results of the code were able to replicate the desired output laid out in the project rubric.
 These results showed 86 months of data examined and a net total amount of:  <br>
-Profit/Losses to of $22,564,198.
+* Profit/Losses to of $22,564,198. <br>
-The average change between months was $-8311.11.
+* The average change between months was $-8311.11. <br>
-The greatest increase in profits occurred on August 16th with an increase of $1,862,002.
+* The greatest increase in profits occurred on August 16th with an increase of $1,862,002. <br>
-The greatest decrease in profits occurred on February 14th with a decrease of $-1,825,558.
+* The greatest decrease in profits occurred on February 14th with a decrease of $-1,825,558. <br>
-The code executes efficiently, producing results in approximately 2.13 seconds.
+* The code executes efficiently, producing results in approximately 2.13 seconds. <br>

 ### PyPoll Project